 Do Your Homework Before Conducting a Farm Employee Interview

-One area not covered in this publication but important nonetheless is identifying characteristics which will make you an effective manager of people.
-This is not an easy skill to learn and may require additional training on your part to help retain and develop good talent for your farm (Anderson and McCorkle, 2009).
+One important area not covered in this publication is developing the skills that will make you an effective manager of people.
+This is not easy to learn and may require you to take training to help retain and develop good talent for your farm (Anderson and McCorkle, 2009).

-Before hiring any employee, always consider and assess your operation’s employment needs.
-What type and quantity of work are you looking for?
-You could be looking for someone with experience handling livestock and farm machinery, or just one of those.
-Identifying the needs and type of operation will on what exactly you are looking for in an employee and help narrow the applicant pool down later.
+What type and quantity of work to you need to hire?
+For example, you could be looking for someone with experience handling livestock and/or farm machinery.
+Identifying the needs and types of skills you are looking for in an employee will help narrow the qualified applicant pool.

-Determining the needs of the farm allows you to develop a job description for this position.
-The job description will include a general description, duties and tasks, working conditions, and compensation.
+Determining the needs of the farm allows you to develop job descriptions for positions, which will include a general description, duties and tasks, working conditions, and compensation.
 For example:

 1. Using farm equipment, such as a tractor, sprayer, planter, combine, and other general farm equipment.

-3. Loading agricultural products into trucks, and driving trucks to market or storage facilities.
+3. Loading agricultural products on to trucks and driving trucks to market or storage facilities.